mdp-toolkit/mdp-docs/source/tutorial_src/ch2_advanced.rst

     >>> layer
     Layer(input_dim=200, output_dim=30, dtype=None)

 The first half of the 200 dimensional input data is then automatically assigned to ``node1`` and the second half to ``node2``.
-We can train and execute a ``Layer`` just like any other node.
+A layer ``Layer`` node can be trained and executed just like any other node.
 Note that the dimensions of the nodes must be already set when the layer is constructed.

 In order to be able to build arbitrary feed-forward node structures, ``hinet`` provides a wrapper class for flows (i.e., vertical stacks